GeniusDai/cppev/README.md

 # Issues and Maintenance

-Repo will be long-term maintained, author will keep working on the todo-list.
-If you found any shortage or any new feature nice to have, feel free to raise an issue.
+Repo will be long-term maintained, if you found any shortage or any new feature nice to have, feel free to raise an issue.